antonbezr/Min-Sudoku/README.md

 ### Frontend

 The frontend was developed using vanilla JavaScript with styling done in CSS.
 The Sudoku grid is displayed using HTML5 canvas, which seamlessly integrates into browsers and eliminates the need for flash player.
 The application is optimized for all browsers as well as mobile devices.
+The JavaScript for this application was structured as follows:

 JavaScript:
+* app.js - Contains all of the game logic and makes requests to the server.
-* draw.js - Draws and updates the Sudoku grid when the user makes a move.
+* draw.js - Draws and updates the Sudoku grid when a change is detected.
-*
+* input.js - Handles all of the input for the game (clicks + keyboard events).

 Libraries used:
 * Icons - Font Awesome.